 Unless covered by a confidentiality order, evidence and documents read in open court will become available to the public.

-Gather and review all your documents
+Gather all your documents

 See also